monamaret/websearch-mcp/README.md

 #### web_search

-Search the web for information using DuckDuckGo.
+Search the web for information using the configured provider.
+By default, the server tries Mojeek, then DuckDuckGo, and falls back to Wikipedia if needed.
+You can control this behavior via the SEARCH_PROVIDER environment variable.

 **Parameters:**
 - `query` (string, required): The search query to execute